SixArm/sixarm_ruby_sign_in/README.md

 ## Introduction

-Sign In simple abstract framework.
+SignIn is a simple abstract framework for apps.

-You can include this module in your application controller, then your controller can define any of these concrete methods.
+You can include this module in a Rails application controller, then your controller can define any of these concrete methods.

 For docs go to <http://sixarm.com/sixarm_ruby_sign_in/doc>